ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ## Create a VPC/VPN

-When the local and remote VPNs connect to each other they will set up a security association using [IKE](https://en.wikipedia.org/wiki/Internet_Key_Exchange) based on a pre shared key and then securly communicate using [IPsec](https://en.wikipedia.org/wiki/IPsec) protocol.
+When the local and remote VPNs connect to each other they will set up a security association using [IKE](https://en.wikipedia.org/wiki/Internet_Key_Exchange) based on a pre-shared key and then securely communicate using the [IPsec](https://en.wikipedia.org/wiki/IPsec) protocol.

 A VPN gateway working with a local router will forward packets to the remote VPN gateway peer.